dorucioclea/IsengardContract/README.md

     5. A user can't bid on his own auction.
     6. If the bid is equal or higher than the final price, end the auction and do the transfers without requiring an endAuction.

+# TODO:
+    1. Add "Make offer" feature.
+Introduce offers for NFTs that
+        - User1 (buyer) sends x Egld to contract which locks the money as an offer. -"createOffer" (Maybe also try to double the gas for to offer to the seller)
+        - User2 (seller) can accept the offer by sending a message to the contract - "acceptOffer" (Maybe try to also offer GAS back).
+        - User1 (buyer) can retrieve his money by cancelling the offer - "cancelOffer" Note :Creating a new offer for the same contract should be available.
+        If there are 3 offers from 3 buyers for the same NFT, in case one is accepted, send all the other money back.
+        Each offer should have a final timestamp after which the seller can no longer accept the offer and only the buyer can retrieve his money.

+    2. Add a "lockedAmount" of money which is added or substracted each time someone creates an offer or something which can be substracted from the total amount of EGLD the contract has in order to get the actual marketplace profit and not leave the contract without liquidity.
 # Future improvements
     1. Add x-time to auctions. (ask panica)
     2. Add a refferal system. (refferal parameter on all calls ? )